Pace-Runner/Moving-Average-Trading-Bot/README.md

     Leverage Used: 1:200 to 1:500

-That said, having more than $500 in the account is better in general — especially since instruments like Gold and BTC can be expensive to trade.
+That said, having more than $500 in the account is better in general, especially since instruments like Gold and BTC can be expensive to trade.
 Backtest Info

 I ran all the backtests using 100% accurate tick data from 2025-02-05 to 2025-05-05, so the results should be extremely close to real-life performance.